Dr Alison Sheridan is a Research Associate.

-Dr Alison Sheridan, Principal Curator, heads the Early Prehistory section of the Scottish History and Archaeology Department and specialises in the Neolithic and Bronze Age of Britain and Ireland.
+Dr Alison Sheridan, Research Associate, specialises in the Neolithic and Bronze Age of Britain and Ireland.
 She is also currently President of the Prehistoric Society; was a co-chair of the ScARF (Scottish Archaeological Research Framework) Neolithic Panel; is an Honorary Research Fellow in the University of Edinburgh School of History, Classics and Archaeology; is Museum Mentor for Bute Museum; and is Co-ordinator for Britain, Ireland, the Isle of Man and the Channel Islands in the international research project, Projet JADE2.

 Dr Sheridan studied Archaeology and Anthropology at the University of Cambridge, where she also received her PhD, on ceramic production, exchange and social organisation in Neolithic Ireland, in 1985.
 She has been an archaeological curator in National Museums Scotland, in various capacities, since 1987.

 She was part of the curatorial team that created the Early People gallery in the National Museum of Scotland; was lead curator of the Millennium exhibition, Heaven and Hell – and Other Worlds of the Dead; and is co-curator of Amazing Amber (May – September 2013).